 Handouts from Birth Arts International – A variety of handouts on educational topics like aromatherapy and herbs for pregnancy and labor, preeclampsia, nutrition, and more.

-Handouts from Better Birth Blog – Sign up for the mailing list and you’ll receive the following handouts: Amazing Birth Checklist, Breech 101 Guide, and Signs It’s Time to Go–When to Leave for the Birth Place.
-You’ll also receive exclusive access to new handouts as a subscriber.
+Handouts from Better Birth Blog – Sign up for the mailing list and you'll receive three free handouts plus exclusive access to new handouts as a subscriber.
+Also, check out the online shop for a variety of beautifully designed handouts.

 Toolkit to Support Vaginal Birth and Reduce Primary Cesareans – Created by the California Maternal Quality Care Collaborative (CMQCC), the CMQCC website's description says this toolkit "is a comprehensive, evidence-based “how-to” guide designed to educate and motivate maternity clinicians to apply best practices for supporting vaginal birth."

 Do you know of additional free resources?
-Join the conversation in our Inspired Birth Pros Facebook group.
+Please comment below!
 You can also see many of these and other great resources on the Inspired Birth Pro Childbirth Education Board on Pinterest.